 You can make the most of a strategy session by defining the challenge in advance.
 Don’t do it in the meeting.
-Have a smaller team spend a little time analyzing ‘voice of the customer’ information, competitor trends and financial performance data to get to a clear and succinct problem definition.
+Have a smaller team analyze ‘voice of the customer’ information, competitor trends and financial performance data to get to a clear and succinct problem definition.
 Conduct a round of stakeholder interviews to get input from different parts of the business.
-If possible, run an internal survey to ask employees what they think the most pressing challenges are.
-In our work, Jump has found it useful to employ a diagnostic tool to aid leaders in getting a sense for what their own managers think matters most.
+In our work, Jump has found it useful to employ a diagnostic tool to aid leaders in getting a sense of what their own managers think matters most.
 Individual opinions can vary greatly.
 But there’s usually tremendous wisdom in a company’s collective intelligence.
-The time you spend together as a leadership team is precious.
-Don’t waste a minute of it trying to define the problem.
-Set the challenge in advance.

 3. Find a hybrid facilitator.

-The quality of any good meeting is dependent on the facilitator.
-A trained and competent moderator knows how to bring out different voices, push the team’s thinking, and ensure clear alignment.
-That’s a skill that most of us don’t have, if only because we don’t do it every day.
-Moreover, even leaders with effective meeting facilitation chops can stumble when trying to facilitate their own team.
-That’s because you can’t be responsible for effectively bringing out different voices while offering your opinion.
-The game breaks down when the quarterback tries be the referee as well.
+The quality of any good meeting is dependent on a facilitator that knows how to bring out different voices, push the team’s thinking, and ensure clear alignment.
+That’s a skill that most of us don’t have.
+Even great leaders fumble with facilitation because you can’t effectively bring out different voices while also offering your own opinion.
 Get an outside moderator.

-The best facilitators know how to push the thinking forward.
-And they know what good strategy looks like.
+The best facilitators know how to push the thinking forward and they know what good strategy looks like.
 In short, they’re not just meeting facilitators; they’re strategists who know how to run meetings.
-This kind of hybrid strategist/facilitator will make sure you’ve considered analogous players, competitors and the forces affecting your industry.
-They’re aware of industry practices.
-They’ll encourage you to come up with multiple options, challenge your frames and consistently reference what success looks like for your organization.
-They can identify seemingly good ideas that actually have a high chance of failure.
+This kind of hybrid strategist/facilitator will make sure you’ve considered everything from analogous players to forces affecting your industry; they’ll challenge your frames; they can identify seemingly good ideas that actually have a high chance of failure.
 Of course, they’ll get the team aligned.
 But they’ll also make sure that the team is aligned on the best decision possible.
-When evaluating potential moderators, ensure that you’re finding someone with the necessary business acumen to do the job.
-Hire a hybrid facilitator.

 5. Force choices, ideas and actions.

 Rather than talking about an issue in the abstract, ask participants to generate examples of how this issue manifests.
 Then encourage them to notice patterns in the examples they cited.
-Quickly follow up those observations with a call for multiple possible solutions.
+Quickly follow up on those observations with a call for multiple possible solutions.
 Finally, select the solutions that will be the easiest to implement while having the biggest likely impact.
-Most successful decision makers are incredibly concrete and have a bias for action.
-Effective sessions force choices, produce multiple ideas and commit to real action.

-The late business professor and guru Peter Drucker once remarked that “Culture eats strategy for breakfast.”
-The best laid plans are often overtaken by what actually happens on the ground.
-While experience certainly seems to bear this out, it’s important to note that you don’t have to pick between the two.
 Strategy and culture should work together.
 And, done right, a strategy session can be an effective tool for both.
-A great strategy session can help leaders to step back and imagine bold, new alternatives.
+A great strategy session can help leaders to step back and imagine bold new alternatives.
 Simultaneously, it can be a way to strengthen the team and the first step to shifting a culture.
 Great sessions should be energizing.
 They should be insightful.
 And they should leave participants amazed about how quickly they were able to get to clarity.